 The idea of a Blueprint for Adoption Support Services came out of The Modernising Permanence Programme (MPP), commissioned by the Adoption and Special Guardianship Leadership Board (ASGLB).

-Its aim has been to capture the key elements of some of the most developed adoption support services currently available and provide a benchmark against which they can review and adjust resources and systems to make service improvements and achieve whole system change.
+The aim of this exercise has been to capture the key elements of some of the most developed adoption support services nationally (two of which have received funding from the Department for Education (DfE) to develop Centres of Excellence (CoE) for Adoption Support).
+The intended outcome of this tool is to provide the DfE, Local Authorities (LAs), Regional Adoption Agencies (RAAs) and sector leaders with a benchmark against which they can review and adjust resources and systems to make service improvements and achieve whole system change.

 Key elements of an adoption support service